StarHeartHunt/cantest/README.md

 sudo ip link set can0 up
 sudo ip link set can1 up

-cantest send can1
+./cantest.bash send can1
 ```

 Then open **another** terminal, run:
 ```
-cantest stat can0
+./cantest.bash stat can0
 ```